 It is also important to wear a firm compression garment.
-Most surgeons perform the tummy tuck in the hospital, in which case patients do require an in-patient hospital stay following a tummy tuck.
+Most surgeons perform the tummy tuck surgery in the hospital, in which case patients do require an in-patient hospital stay following a tummy tuck.
 The lipo-tuck performed by Dr Lanzer is designed to be an outpatient procedure and can be done under local anaesthetic.
 Dr Lanzer would be happy to discuss alternatives with you at any time.

 During the recovery period of tummy tuck, Dr Lanzer does give patients oral antibiotics to take.
 It is better to be on antibiotics as prophylaxis prevention, than to have to take it afterwards when infection may start.
 It is advisable to keep active and move one’s legs as well to prevent deep clot formation.

-Dr Lanzer does apply a cuff stimulator to the legs to reduce the risk of clots.
+Dr Lanzer does apply a cuff stimulator to the legs to reduce the risk of blood clots.
 The majority of patients would take 2 weeks off from work and tend to take it easy and sit around.
 During this recovery period, Dr Lanzer does like to monitor and see his patients; this will be covered by the initial costs for the procedure.

 How Has the Evolution of Liposuction Influenced Recovery?

 Dr Lanzer has seen many major breakthroughs in cosmetic surgery.
 One of those is tumescent anaesthesia, which involves placing a very dilute local aesthetic fluid in the skin which seals blood vessels, numbs the skin and is probably antibacterial.
-It has improved procedures including liposculpture, Hi Definition liposuction, mega liposuction, lipo-tummy tuck, lipo face lifts and breast augmentation.
+It has improved procedures including liposculpture, Hi Definition liposuction, mega liposuction, lipo-tummy tuck, breast implant procedures, lipo face lifts and breast augmentation.

 Liposuction remains the most common procedure performed.
 Dr Lanzer works on two aspects whilst performing liposuction.
 The first, is to remove the bulk of fat, so the person is slimmer.
 The second is to shape and refine the body shape of the patient, particularly on the stomach for an athletic shape, the neck, the silhouette and the pecs.
 A new interest is the Brazilian Buttock which is aimed at developing more curvature to the buttock.